gabriel-dehan/dyson-sphere-blueprints/README.md

 ## Changelog

-### Latest: 4.0.4
+### Latest: 4.1.0
-- Updated Help page
-- Updated collection's "Download as ZIP" to work with mechas blueprints
-- Fixed a bug with the "Download as ZIP" when a collection name or blueprint name contained a `\`
+- Track blueprint usage (copies and downloads).
+- Tracking is only counted once per hour when a user copies or downloads a blueprint ("cooldown" is per blueprint)
+- Display usage on blueprints' cards
-- Added filters to collections' pages
+- Display usage on blueprints pages
+- Add a filter to sort by "Most used"

 ### Previous versions